 - develop an exciting advocacy programme to engage and influence key decision makers

-We are continuing to run our monthly peer support and advocacy group.
-The group has moved onto Zoom during COVID-19.
-Please email us for more details.
+Our monthly peer support and advocacy group moved onto Zoom during COVID-19.
+This has now ended.

 We have produced a toolkit for families affected by co-occurring conditions.
 It contains resources and suggestions for anyone affected by someone else's co occurring conditions.
 Much of the information is drawn from guidance from professionals, including those working to support families on a daily basis.
 We welcome practitioners to share this with families they support.

-We are currently offering free training for practitioners working in either mental health or substance misuse and family support services in the same local area.
+Finally, we are offering free training for practitioners working in either mental health or substance misuse and family support services in the same local area.
 Please get in touch for more details or if you would like to organise a training session for practitioners in your area.

 Please email us for more information about our work supporting families affected by co-occurring conditions.